 Edit the command to populate the fields:

-Name (optional): Can be updated to something more meaningful
+Name (optional): Can be updated to something more descriptive than the default.

 Bearer Token: Generate a strong-key that will be used to identify your process and keep it secure.
-You will want to also note this token as if it is lost cannot be recovered.
+Note this token, because if it is lost cannot be recovered.
 A suggestion would be to use an available online tool to generate a base64 encoded string.
-This is used as part of your authorization header.
+This is used as part of the authorization header.

-The Webhook URL noted in the command is what will be called from a 3rd party tool such as cURL or PostMan.
-In the screenshot below we have configured PostMan with the following:
+The Webhook URL noted in the Command is what will be called from a third party tool such as cURL or PostMan.
+In the screenshot below PostMan has been configured with the following:

 The POST url from the Webhook Event Command